 Northern long-eared bats, as well as several other species, have been decimated by a disease called White-nose Syndrome (WNS) that is caused by an introduced fungus, Psuedogymnoascus destructans, or Pd.
 The fungus is spread from bat to bat while they are hibernating in caves or mines and grows on the skin of the face and wings, giving the bat the appearance of having a white nose.
 This fungal growth irritates the bats, raises metabolic rates and causes them to awaken and fly in during the winter when they should be deep in hibernation.
 Bats with WNS quickly burn through their fat reserves and essentially starve to death by the spring.
 Additionally, the fungus can cause severe damage to the wing membranes, making it difficult or impossible to fly.
 Whereas Northern long-eared bats used to be one of the most common bat species in the northeast, now bat biologists report population declines between 90-99%.

 The Science and Stewardship Department has been collaborating with several off-island researchers to learn more about our Nantucket bat populations.
 Zara Dowling, Ph.D. from UMass Amherst and Danielle O’Dell, Ecologist/Field Supervisor at the Foundation published a manuscript titled Bat Use of an Island off the Coast of Massachusetts.
-This paper details the results of an acoustic survey of bats on Nantucket and documents a breeding and hibernating population of Northern long-eared bats on the island.
+This paper details the results of an acoustic survey of bat species that occur on Nantucket and announces the first documentation of a breeding and hibernating population of Northern long-eared bats on the island.

 We are also working with Samantha Hoff, PhD student at SUNY Albany, to conduct a more extensive acoustic survey of the island.
 This will help us determine what habitat types contain the highest levels of activity of Northern long-eared bats.
-Additionally, we are conducting radio telemetry studies to locate potential hibernacula and collecting genetic samples to determine how closely related Nantucket bats are to other populations in the northeastern Unites States.
+Additionally, we are conducting radio telemetry studies to locate potential hibernacula and collecting genetic samples to determine how closely related Nantucket bats are to other populations in the northeastern United States.
 What we have learned so far is that Northern long-eared bats on Nantucket are found in a variety of habitats but they seem to prefer dense pitch pine forests and red maple swamps.
-We have found several maternity colonies in both live and dead pitch pine snags and the number of calls recorded on acoustic detectors is highest in the vicinity of pitch pine and hardwood forests.
+We have found several maternity colonies in both live and dead pitch pine snags, as well as under trim/rake boards of houses, and the number of calls recorded on acoustic detectors is highest in the vicinity of pitch pine and hardwood forests.